Casualty series 36

-The thirty-sixth series of the British medical drama television series Casualty began airing on BBC One in the United Kingdom on 14 August 2021, a week after the conclusion of the previous series.
+The thirty-sixth series of the British medical drama television series Casualty commenced airing in the United Kingdom on BBC One on 14 August 2021, a week after the conclusion of the previous series and finished on 13 August 2022.
 The series focuses on the professional and personal lives of medical and ancillary staff at the emergency department (ED) of the fictional Holby City Hospital.
 Loretta Preece continues her role as series producer and Deborah Sathe is the senior executive producer.
+It also marked the return of episode titles after a four-year absence.

 Production

 The series commences in the United Kingdom on 14 August 2021 on BBC One and airs on Saturday nights.
 It was produced by BBC Studios.
 Loretta Preece continues her role as series producer, while Deborah Sathe acts as the senior executive producer.
 On 12 November 2021, it was announced that former story producer Jon Sen would become the show's executive producer from the following month.
 His first episode aired on 11 June 2022.
 New filming techniques implemented during the previous series, as a result of the COVID-19 pandemic, meant that episode runtimes for the series were shortened from the usual 50 minutes to 40 minutes.
 Notable exceptions to the usual run-time are the opening episode which runs for 71 minutes., episode 39 which runs for 80 minutes and episode 43 which lasts 75 minutes.